Sagebox/CKwargs/README.md

 ### (In-Progress Version)

-CKwargs is a light, efficient class to enable using canonical keywords (aka named-parameters) in C++, such as with the above example.
+CKwargs is a light, efficient class to enable using canonical keywords (aka named-parameters) in C++, such as with this example:

-Example:

 ```C++
 DrawBox(x,y,size,Color="Red", Angle=75, Opacity=50, Skew={10,-10});